nick3/bob-plugin-doubao-seed-translation/docs/configuration_manual_EN.md

 - Description

   - A linked item, when the `Model` configuration selects `custom`, this configuration item's model will be read

+  - Use this field to override the default Doubao model ID if your deployment uses a different name

 ### System Prompt